kitao/divsugar/docs/Scene.md

 ### `(DivSugar.Scene) adjustLayout(parentWidth, parentHeight, style)`
 Changes the size and position of this scene based on the `style`.
+The styles can be used are as follows:
 - 'center' moves this scene to the center of the parent HTML element.
 - 'contain' scales this scene to the largest size which fit inside the parent HTML element.
 - 'cover' scales this scene to the smallest size which covers the entire region of the parent HTML element.